 6. Content Distribution

 We have come to a point where we all can agree that cloud hosting is certainly the backbone of new-age digital solutions.
 They are both developer and consumer-friendly.
 Yet even the mighty cloud solutions have their pitfalls.
 Security is a major concern in cloud-based apps.
-Enterprises protect their access to such apps with cutting edge security measures, but a common user may not be aware of basic security measures like two-factor authorization, etc. Yet in IRL we see both fall prey for major security breaches impacting millions of users every year.
+Enterprises protect their access to such apps with cutting edge security measures, but a common user may not be aware of basic security measures like two-factor authorization, etc. Yet, in IRL, we see both fall prey to major security breaches impacting millions of users every year.
 Hence while we enjoy the benefits of cloud hosting, we should also take measures to protect our data in every available way.
-There are multiple ways to do the same but that’s another essay for another time.
+There are multiple ways to do the same, but that’s another essay for another time.

 This is a guide to What is Cloud Hosting.
 Here we discuss the basics of cloud hosting and some of the interesting applications of cloud hosting.
 You may also look at the following article to learn more –